 If you want to find me in other corners of the online world:

-- Our Facebook Community: the best people in the world, encouraging posts, and a few giggles here and there
+- Facebook: encouraging posts and a few giggles here and there

 - My private Facebook group: reading plans and study aids to keep you in God’s Word.
-We believe that reading the Bible doesn’t need to be complicated, but it will make you ready for whatever you are facing.
+Reading the Bible doesn’t need to be complicated, but it will make you ready for whatever you are facing.